homsar/homsar.github.io/_posts/2025-02-19-planes-trains-japan-jakarta.md

 I followed each planned route, and divided it into segments going over land, and segments going underwater.
-For the former I estimated the coste as similar to those for the Chūō, around $224 million per kilometre in 2021 US dollars.
+For the former I estimated the cost as similar to those for the Chūō, around $224 million per kilometre in 2021 US dollars.
 For the undersea tunnels,